 - Campus and community outreach and partnerships

 Protecting critical data and services in a culture that puts a high value on openness and accessibility presents special challenges.
-With the increasing move to cloud-based systems and mobile device usage, dealing with protecting data that is outside the control of central IT is a monumental challenge faced by every institution, no matter its size or focus.
-How campuses deal with issues such as the appeal and value of sites such as Facebook and Twitter, the growing legal complexities surrounding data protection and personal privacy, and the consumerization of IT and the spiraling use of personal devices for work purposes is of increasing concern to IT managers and academic administrators.
-This track seeks to highlight the role played by campus policies and regulations, along with the growing technical challenges of securing devices and data, in our institutions' daily work while still allowing us to share our thorniest problems, brainstorm some attainable goals, and present examples of policy approaches and accomplishments.
+With increasing numbers moving to "the cloud" and more and more data available on mobile devices, how institutions deal with protecting data that is outside the control of central IT is a monumental challenge faced by every institution, no matter its size or focus.
+How campuses deal with issues such as the appeal and value of sites such Facebook and Twitter; the growing legal complexities surrounding data protection and personal privacy; and the consumerization of IT and the spiraling use of personal devices for work purposes are of increasing importance to IT managers and academic administrators.
+This track seeks to highlight the role that campus policies and regulations—along with the growing technical challenges of securing devices and data—play in our institutions' daily work, and it seeks to allow institutions to share their thorniest problems, brainstorm some attainable goals, and present examples of policy approaches and accomplishments.

 - The evolving role of the information security officer